Fremont County DUI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-The choice depends on the specifics of your case and your attorney's advice.
+Jury vs. Bench Trial: You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause for the initial traffic stop, or demonstrating that you were not impaired at the time of driving.
+Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.

-Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but generally, a DUI trial in Fremont County may last from one to three days.
+Typical Trial Length: The length of a DUI trial can vary, but it typically lasts one to three days.

 Penalties for DUI in Fremont County, CO